-Level 5: Apobetics
+Level 5: apobetics

 The final and highest level of information is purpose.
 The concept of apobetics has been introduced for this reason by linguistic analogy with the previous definitions.
-The result at the receiving end is based at the transmitting end on the purpose, the objective, the plan, or the design.
+The result at the receiving end is based atthe transmitting end on the purpose, the objective, the plan, or the design.
 The apobetic aspect of information is the most important one, because it inquires into the objective pursued by the transmitter.
 The following question can be asked with regard to all items of information: Why is the transmitter transmitting this information at all?
 What result does he/she/it wish to achieve in the receiver?
 The following examples are intended to deal somewhat more fully with this aspect:

-- Computer programs are target-oriented in their design (e.g. the solving of a system of equations, the inversion of matrices, system tools). - With its song, the male bird would like to gain the attention of the female or to lay claim to a particular territory. - With the advertising slogan for a detergent, the manufacturer would like to persuade the receiver to decide in favor of its product. - Humans are endowed with the gift of natural language; they can thus enter into communication and can formulate objectives.
+- 1. Computer programmes are target-oriented in their design (for example, the solving of a system of equations, the inversion of matrices, system tools). - 2.
+With its song, the male bird would like to gain the attention of the female or to lay claim to a particular territory. - 3.
+With the advertising slogan for a detergent, the manufacturer would like to persuade the receiver to decide in favour of its product. - 4.
+Humans are endowed with the gift of natural language; they can thus enter into communication and can formulate objectives.